alpacaaa/peanocoin/README.markdown

 Mines a block including valid transactions present in the mempool. (you can still mine a block even with an empty mempool).

 The freshly mined block is sent over the network so that it gets included in other nodes blockchains.

+Mining difficulty is currently set to 5 leading zeros (that is, the hash of a valid block should start with `00000` for it to be included in the blockchain).
+This is enough to make PoW noticeable (should take a few seconds to mine a block).